By Laia Cardona, on 14 March 2023

-Direct marketing is a form of marketing that focuses on communicating directly with customers or clients in order to promote products or services.
-The method of communication by the advertiser or marketer can come in many different formats, like email, social ads, or even direct mail.
-One of the most useful methods is actually direct email marketing.
+Direct marketing is a form of marketing that focuses on communicating directly with customers or clients to promote products or services.
+The method of communication by the advertiser or marketer can come in many formats, like email, social ads, or even direct mail.
+One of the most useful methods is direct email marketing.

-An essential part of direct marketing is that the measurable response from the consumer.
+An essential part of direct marketing is the measurable response from the consumer.
 For example, if you offer a discount for an online store, you should include a cookie or pixel to let you know if the recipient has used the code you sent.

 Difference Between Direct and Indirect Marketing

 While direct marketing is all about getting a customer to buy your product or service, indirect marketing takes more of a backseat approach.
 The goal of indirect marketing is to build brand awareness and establish a loyal following that will continue to buy from you over time.

 Here are some of the primary methods of direct marketing within the digital environment.

 Direct email marketing allows you to send offers, advertisements, reminders, and other messages to a person whose data has already been saved in a database (either your database or a third party's).

 This method has been used for many years but with the rise of the Internet, physical catalogues have migrated to the Internet where they have become completely digitized.

 Marketing on the internet has been growing nonstop in recent years.
 According to eMarketer, investments in online advertising beat those on TV in 2017.
 Furthermore, one very popular direct marketing method is the use of Social Ads by way of Custom Audiences.
 This allows you to upload your database(s) to your social networks in order to create personalized campaigns.